denten-papers/archive-bloomsbury/denten-archives.md

 ones that belong to me, the ones I organized neatly on my desk and on my virtual desktop, are ideas that I used to have.
 They are also a part of me, but just slightly farther away than my thoughts.
 I feel safe knowing where they are and how to find them.
+Recall Samuel Beckett's play, *Krapp's Last Tape*, where the reader encounters Krapp, a "wearish old man," who every year, on his birthday, records a message to himself and lovingly reviews old recordings as if to enter into a conversation with himself, to encounter himself anew [@beckett_krapps_1960].
+Who is Krapp, the play asks of the reader, if not the collection of these memories and recordings?
+Krapp is at once an archivist and the archive.
+In this ordinary way---through the continual activity of taking notes, photographs, and recordings of ourselves, our friends, and our families---all of us are implicated in the archival condition.
+Whatever it means to be someone, a self, involves the enterprise of storage and retrieval.
 Think of the discomfort we feel when someone disturbs our archives: if someone were to reorganize your music collection for example, or scramble the order of your notes, or rearrange the books on your bookshelf.
 One feels lost and violated precisely because the archive is so crucial to our ability to find our way through a forest of data.
 It is a small, organized space of private order within the chaos of information.

 Not all islands of order are small and private.
 Some islands grow into
 empires: state archives that project collective power.
 The aggregate of